VictorKostinOfficial/TheFishMaster/README.md

   Welcome to the repository for the Fish Master Game.

-  This game was develop by my suddenly desire to study Unity3D.
+  This game was develop by my sudden desire to study Unity3D.
 In this project I worked with Scripts, Canvas and DoTween plugin which was helpful and very handy for     animation through scripts.

 <h1>
   Some Sreenshots